MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/pri-message.md

 Priority notifications is available in the Premium Messaging add-on SKU today for Commercial customers only.

-## Tags automatically assigned based on active shifts
+### Tags automatically assigned to users based on active shifts

 With this feature, users are automatically assigned tags that match their schedule and shift group name from the Shifts app in Teams.
 For example: